 Case Study #2: Male, 64 years old, had a heart attack at 55 years old, former smoker, improved weight and overall health since the diagnosis, started regularly seeing his doctor at age 60.

-This applicant was in poor health.
-He smoked, was overweight, and had high cholesterol and blood pressure.
-This lifestyle eventually caused him to have a heart attack at 55.
-For a few years after his heart attack, the applicant continued his bad habits.
+After his heart attack, the applicant continued his bad habits for a few years.
 However, at age 60, he quit smoking, started seeing his doctor regularly, and dramatically improved his health.

 Before You Apply

-While getting life insurance after a heart attack isn’t easy, it’s definitely possible.
+While getting life insurance after a heart attack isn’t easy, it’s possible.
 It all starts with a good application.
-You can work with a qualified broker that understands your medical condition to ensure you handle this process correctly.
+You can work with a qualified broker who understands your medical condition to ensure you handle this process correctly.

-If you’ve suffered from a heart attack, you already have a red flag.
+You already have a red flag if you’ve suffered a heart attack.
 The life insurance company will scour your application for any other risk factors.
 You want to clean up your application.

-Another thing to do before you submit an application is to find a company that favors applicants with a heart attack.
-There are companies out there who offer lower premiums than other companies.
+Another thing to do before you apply is to find a company that favors applicants with a heart attack.
+There are companies out there that offer lower premiums than other companies.